Anonymous Meeting in Networks: Consequences for leader election

 \section{Consequences for leader election}

 Leader election \cite{Ly} is a fundamental symmetry breaking problem in distributed computing.
 Its goal is to assign, in some common round, value 1 (leader) to one of the entities and value 0 (non-leader) to all others.
-In the context of anonymous agents in graphs, leader election can be formulated as follows: \begin{itemize} \item There exists a common round in which one of the agents assigns itself value 1 (i.e., it declares itself a leader) and each other agent assigns itself value 0 (i.e., it declares itself non-leader). \end{itemize}
+The assignment should happen once for each identity, in a unique common round, and cannot be changed afterwards.
+In the context of anonymous agents in graphs, leader election can be formulated as follows: \begin{itemize} \item There exists a common unique round in which one of the agents assigns itself value 1 (i.e., it declares itself a leader) and each other agent assigns itself value 0 (i.e., it declares itself non-leader). \end{itemize}

-The following proposition implies that Algorithm Gathering-with-Detection solves the leader election problem for anonymous agents in arbitrary graphs, assuming a known upper bound on the size of the graph.
+The following proposition says that the problems of leader election and of gathering with detection are equivalent in the following strong sense.
+Consider any initial configuration of agents in a graph.
+If gathering with detection can be accomplished for this configuration in some round $t$, then leader election can be accomplished for this configuration in some round $t'>t$, and conversely, if leader election can be accomplished for this configuration in some round $t$, then gathering with detection can be accomplished for this configuration in some round $t^*>t$.

 \begin{proposition} Leader election is equivalent to gathering with detection. \end{proposition}

 \begin{proof} Suppose that gathering with detection is accomplished and let $t$ be the round when all agents are together and declare that gathering is over.
 As mentioned in the Preliminaries, all agents must have different memories, since they are at the same node, and, being together, they can compare these memories.
 Since, in view of detection, the round $t$ is known to all agents, in round $t+1$ the agent with the largest memory assigns itself value 1 and all other agents assign themselves value 0.